step-up-labs/firebase-authentication-dotnet/README.md

 dotnet add package FirebaseAuthentication.UWP dotnet add package FirebaseAuthentication.Xamarin
 ```

+Use the `--version` option to specify a [preview version](https://www.nuget.org/packages/FirebaseAuthentication.net/absoluteLatest) to install.

 Daily preview builds are also available on [feedz.io](https://feedz.io).
 Just add the following Package Source to your Visual Studio: